There should be no one in the community that cannot bring something, or take something of value from this wildlife garden project.

 Do we do honey bee keeping?

 No. we are in the very lucky and very unique position to have eminent UK bee expert Stuart Roberts, mentoring the garden project, and through him we have learned that wild solitary bees are in desperate need of more public awareness.
 So we will learn about these precious bee species, who are very diverse and rely on us managing our green spaces well to help them thrive!
+Therefore; domestic Honey Bee keeping is not something we do.
+We are wild for wild bees!

 Are we open every day?